Sahrun/XtramileTest/README.md

-Untuk sumber data cuaca anda bisa daftar dan mempelajari lebih lanjut di https://openweathermap.org/
+For weather data sources, you can register and learn more at https://openweathermap.org/